-When DHCP is selected the option to register the system's hostname with DNS is made available, this is enabled by default on management interfaces.
+When DHCP is selected, the option to register the system's hostname with DNS is made available, this is enabled by default on management interfaces.
+Additionally, the option to override the configured MTU becomes available.
+When this option is applied and DHCP supplies the MTU, this will show as (DHCP) rather than (user config).